last9/opentelemetry-examples/java/tomcat-otel/README.md

    cp target/tomcat-otel-example.war /opt/homebrew/Cellar/tomcat/10.1.30/libexec/webapps/
    ```

+6. ## Environment Variables

+Before running the application, make sure to set the following environment variables in your `start.sh` script or your environment:

+- `OTEL_EXPORTER_OTLP_ENDPOINT`: The endpoint for your OpenTelemetry collector (default: https://otlp.last9.io)
+- `OTEL_SERVICE_NAME`: The name of your service (default: tomcat-otel-example)
+- `OTEL_EXPORTER_OTLP_USERNAME`: Your Last9 username (if using basic auth)
+- `OTEL_EXPORTER_OTLP_HEADERS`: Additional headers for the OTLP exporter (optional)

-6. Start Tomcat using the `start.sh` script:
+7. Start Tomcat using the `start.sh` script:
    ```
    ./start.sh
    ```